FAQs

 How do I submit an expression of interest?

-Current engagements can be viewed on the Peace Corps website.
-The expression of interest form will take 10-20 minutes to complete.
-Interested individuals should be prepared to upload a current resume, a reference, and answer short essay questions.
+Current engagements can be viewed on the Peace Corps Virtual Service engagement page.
+The expression of interest form takes 10-20 minutes to complete.
+Interested individuals should be prepared to upload a current resume, 1-2 references, and answer 3 short essay questions.

 How many expressions of interest can I submit?

-Interested individuals can submit up to three expressions interest.
+Interested individuals can submit up to 3 expressions of interest at a given time.